polarch/JSAmbisonics/README.md

 Computation of spherical harmonics and rotations rely on the JavaScript spherical harmonic library contributed by the author [here](https://github.com/polarch/Spherical-Harmonic-Transform-JS).
 The HOA code is based on the larger Matlab [HOA](https://github.com/polarch/Higher-Order-Ambisonics) and [Spherical Harmonic Transform](https://github.com/polarch/Spherical-Harmonic-Transform) libraries contributed by the author in Github.
 The rotation algorithm is the fast recursive one by [Ivanic and Ruedenberg](http://pubs.acs.org/doi/abs/10.1021/jp953350u?journalCode=jpchax).

-The library is a work-in-progress, but fully functional.
-At the moment, demos seem to work fine in Mozilla Firefox and Google Chrome.
-No other browsers have been checked yet.

----
-## Real-time demo (Chrome and Firefox)

-See the live [Rawgit demo](https://rawgit.com/polarch/JSAmbisonics/f56b0aece88087f939fa4727c64fcd9191573265/index.html)  (serving the content of the ``./examples`` folder).

-HOA recordings are made by the author in the [Communication Acoustics laboratory of Aalto University](http://spa.aalto.fi/en/research/research_groups/communication_acoustics/), using the [Eigenmike](http://www.mhacoustics.com/products#eigenmike1) microphone.

 The implemented Web Audio classes are:
 * **monoEncoder**: encodes a monophonic sound source to an ambisonic stream of a set order, with real-time control of the panning direction.
 * **sceneRotator**: rotates the sound scene of an ambisonic stream, with real-time control of yaw, pitch, and roll rotation angles.